-Pete Alonso's free agency is attracting a lot of conversation as the player is still without a team for the 2025 season with Spring Training just over a month away.
-Recently a new report has also added to the drama.
+Pete Alonso's free agency is attracting a lot of conversation.
+Alonso is without a team for the 2025 season, with Spring Training just over a month away.
+A new report has added to the drama.

-Bob Nightengale of USA Today revealed in his column that Pete Alonso's agent Scott Boras is using former MLB first baseman Prince Fielder's mammoth nine-year $214 million contract as a benchmark for his client.
+Bob Nightengale of USA Today said in his column that Alonso's agent Scott Boras is using former MLB first baseman Prince Fielder's mammoth nine-year $214 million contract as a benchmark for his client.

-Pete Alonso is reportedly nowhere close to earning that much as per the market projections.
-He was offered a three-year $90 million contract by the Mets, the decision to which he seems to be stalling.
+Alonso is not close to earning that much as per the market projections.
+He was offered a three-year $90 million contract by the Mets, but has yet to make a decision.

-On the WFAN Radio, Evan Roberts absolutely dismissed the idea of Boras overshooting Alonso's value to that degree.
-Roberts claimed that Nightengale's report could be coming from other agents who would want to taint Boras' reputation with such astronomical projections.
+On WFAN Radio, Evan Roberts dismissed the idea of Boras inflating Alonso's value to that degree.
+Roberts claimed that Nightengale's report could be coming from other agents who want to taint Boras' reputation.

 "It may be a rival agent that doesn't like Scott Boras who is presenting that he's looking at a nine-year Prince Fielder-like contract.
 Scott Boras is not a complete idiot.
 Now, Scott Boras has some stones, I'll give you that, and there's no doubt he wants a long-term deal for Pete Alonso.